-UPDATE 4-Washington state could have 64,000 coronavirus cases without 'real action,' governor warns
+UPDATE 3-Washington state could have 64,000 coronavirus cases without 'real action,' governor warns

 New York is closing schools, houses of worship and other large gatherings in the suburb at the center of that state’s outbreak.

-Most schools have stayed open in the Seattle area, drawing criticism as the area reported nearly all coronavirus deaths in the United States.

-“New York under the leadership of Governor Cuomo is taking some of the strongest and sensible mitigation steps in U.S.,” tweeted Scott Gottlieb, former head of the Food and Drug Administration.
-“It stands in stark contrast to Washington State, which has been slow to act forcefully in Seattle.”

-Washington coronavirus deaths have been among nursing home residents, with two more care facilities reporting fatalities on Tuesday.
+Nearly all coronavirus deaths in Washington have been among nursing home residents, with two more care facilities reporting fatalities on Tuesday.

-Nineteen residents of the Life Care Center Kirkland have died, as well as one at an Issaquah home and another at a Seattle senior-living facility, King County reported.
+Nineteen residents of the Life Care Center Kirkland have died, one at Issaquah Nursing and Rehabilitation Center and another at Ida Culver House, Seattle, King County reported.

 After a delay, testing of Life Care Center staff has begun in earnest, spokesman Tim Killian said on Tuesday.
-So far, 55 of the nursing home’s original 120 residents have tested positive for the virus and 64 of its 180 staff are at home sick with virus symptoms, he said.
+So far, 55 of the nursing home’s original 120 residents have tested positive for the virus and 64 of its 180 staff are at home sick with virus symptoms, Killian said.

 Reporting by Deborah Bloom in Olympia, Washington; Additional reporting and writing by Andrew Hay in New Mexico; Editing by Bill Berkrot, Marguerita Choy and Lisa Shumaker